 Sources of information

 The government has produced a booklet that covers useful things to consider.

 There is a government website just for the RTB.

 You can contact the government's official Right to Buy Agent Service by phone, email or chat for free and impartial advice.

 We suggest that you use these sources before you contact us and before you submit an application to buy your home.

 Things to consider

-As part of the buying process, you will need to have fees for a solicitor, surveyors and also you may have to pay stamp duty.
+As part of buying your home, you will need to pay for a solicitor, conveyancing fees, stamp duty and land registry fees.

-If you were in receipt of housing benefit, you will no longer be able to claim this to pay your mortgage.
+If you get housing benefit, you will no longer be able to claim this to pay your mortgage.

 How we use your information